liusbl/android-architecture-experiments/app/src/main/java/com/arch/experiments/notes/ideas_ORGANIZE.md

 - Maybe store state in internal storage

+- Create possibility for using this library when you don't actually need that many states, as is usual with many android apps.
+But it should also provide a way to handle those states if need be.

+- Create the perfect example which encompasses all these cases

+- Consider most common use cases.

 - Answer the question: WHY?

 - What if settings self state is too long and something happens in that time?